derat/intransigence/README.md

 *   [Content Security Policy] `<meta>` tags are automatically generated.
 *   Interactive [Google Maps] and simple [D3.js] line graphs can be embedded via iframes.
-*   Textual files is automatically compressed via [gzip] for efficient serving.
+*   Textual files are automatically compressed via [gzip] for efficient serving.
 *   File modification timestamps are preserved when regenerating the site to minimize the data that needs to be sent when pushing the site to a remote web server via [rsync].